 Sibongiseni completed a 4-year BSc.
 Agric (Soil / Agron) degree followed by a BSc Agric honours degree in Soil Science at the University of Fort Hare, Eastern Cape at the end of 2014.
 He later completed a MSc.
 Agric (Agron) degree at Stellenbosch University, graduating in 2019.

 Sibongiseni worked as Technical Assistant for 3 years at Stellenbosch University department of Agronomy, from 2015 until 2017, during which time his MSc studies started.
 He was responsible for conducting field trials and overseeing soil and water analysis.

 In 2018, Sibongiseni worked as a Junior Soil Science Researcher at Woodlands dairy farms in Humansdorp where his responsibilities included, amongst others, monitoring water use efficiency, optimising effluent management strategies, irrigation scheduling, soil sampling using a Geo-probe and fertilizer recommendations.

 Sibongiseni decided to move back to the Western Cape, where he joined Bosman Adama wine farm in Wellington as Soil Scientist.
 His responsibilities included soil health improvement using cover crops, interpretation of soil test results, soil classification and vine nutrition.

 Sibongiseni joined Firstfruits Consulting as Precision Services Technician in 2019, where he is responsible for precision (grid) soil sampling, fruit measurements, leaf and water sampling, GIS mapping, drone flights and data processing.

-Sibongiseni is a Candidate Natural Scientist with SACNASP since 2015.
+Sibongiseni is a Candidate Natural Scientist with SACNASP since 2015 and is a member of the Soil Science Society of South Africa.

 Jorika Cronje obtained a degree in soil science and a MScAgric degree in Horticulture from the University of Stellenbosch.
 She started her career at Agricultural Consultors International (ACIcc), later owned by Farmsecure, where she worked for eight years as soil scientist and horticulturist.
 In 2014, Jorika decided to combine her love for agriculture and her experience of the field to continue as an independent consultant that specializes in soil science and horticulture.